Bill Brandt / Henry Moore

 This major exhibitions takes over 200 artworks, including important loans from the Henry Moore Foundation's collection, which highlight the relationships between sculpture, photography, drawing and collage.
 The exhibition includes Moore’s celebrated Reclining Figure sculptures and Brandt’s well-known photographs of coal miners and their families in Durham and Yorkshire, rare original colour transparencies by Brandt, and some of Moore’s little-known photo collages.

-The exhibition will reopen at The Hepworth Wakefield on 1 August.
+The exhibition is currently showing at The Hepworth Wakefield, running until 1 November 2020.
 Book your tickets via The Hepworth website.

 The exhibition is accompanied by a major new book published by Yale University Press.